The Our Lady’s Cathedral of Antwerp, a revelation.

 (shortly after 1566, to replace the former stained-glass window from 1503)

-No stained-glass scene in the cathedral has been worked at by so many different people as this one.
+No stained-glass scene in the The main church of a diocese, where the bishop’s seat is. has been worked at by so many different people as this one.
 Considering the resemblance of the main scene with a drawing by Lambert van Noort (San Francisco, the Fine Arts Museums) and his connection with the Antwerp stained-glass artist Digman Meynaert, it is possible to indicate the latter as the maker of this stained-glass window shortly after the 1566 Iconoclast Fury.
 Is it a reconstruction or a re-interpretation of the original stained-glass window, which Nicolaas Rombouts installed in 1503, probably commissioned by Engelbert II of Nassau?
 On the other hand, the early Renaissance architectural background and the blazonry in the tracery were added by Jean-Baptist Capronnier during the drastic restoration in 1870.
 Amidst his apostles Christ institutes the Eucharist.
 Because people had long not been accustomed anymore to the antique way of lying at table, John has been forced here to literally sitting at Jesus’s chest, however pressed between Him and the table.
 The presumptive first commissioner, Engelbert II of Nassau, viscount of Antwerp and stadtholder († 1504), had himself portrayed, on his knees, front right.
 The scene is framed by the sixteen quarters of his coat of arms.
 In the original tracery were his personal blazon and his device ‘se sera moy nassov’.
 Now they are surrounded by the coats of arms of the counties and domains that he owned, with the most important one, the viscountcy of Antwerp, on top.

 (Edouard Didron, 1872)